arthomas7/topic-amplicons/README.md

    * [OSF](https://osf.io/)
 * [How do you treat your count tables to account for the way that high throughput sequencing ‘collects’ data (ie. as relative abundances rather than absolute counts)?](https://youtu.be/egkCswqQMWM?t=2908)

+# Lesson 3
+## *under development*
+Parallel tutorials replicating the amplicon analysis from [Happy Belly](https://astrobiomike.github.io/amplicon/) dataset.

+### Lesson3a Qiime2 Pipeline using DADA2
+Data and the notebook for this tutorial are [here](https://github.com/biovcnet/amplicons-lesson-3-repo/tree/master/qiime2_wd).